 Does the eSIM work throughout Malaysia?

 The eSIM works with excellent 4G/5G coverage in major cities like Kuala Lumpur, Penang, and the tourist areas of Langkawi.
-In remote areas like Langkawi's inland jungle or inland Borneo, the signal may be limited or nonexistent.
-For the destinations in this article—KL, Penang, and the beaches of Langkawi—you'll have seamless connectivity.
+In remote areas like Langkawi's interior jungle or inland Borneo, the signal may be limited or non-existent.
+For the destinations in this article—KL, Penang, and Langkawi's beaches—you'll have seamless connectivity.

 How many GB do I need for 10 days in Malaysia?